Common Treatment Interventions

 Individual counseling helps the client better understand himself and his problems in order to cope with the stress of daily life.
 It typically takes place between one client and one BHA/P or clinician, though the client can involve a support person in the session if he chooses.
 The focus of the session is on the individual client's presenting problems and treatment goals.
 Individual sessions are usually scheduled for 45-50 minutes.

-Rehabilitation services are similar to individual counseling sessions, though they have a specific focus on the client's development of life skills and coping strategies to improve or manage symptoms or the presenting problem.
-These sessions may include counseling focused on the improvement of day-to-day functioning, recovery, and relapse prevention, as well as encouragement and coaching.
+Life skills and resource developmentservices are similar to individual counseling sessions, through they have a specific focus on the client's development of life skills and coping strategies to improve or manage symptioms or the presenting problem.
+These sessions may include counseling focused on the improvement of day-to-day founcationg, recovery, and relapse prevention, as well as encouragement and coaching.

 Play therapy is a form of individual counseling that is geared towards helping children and youth cope with emotional stress or trauma.
 It helps them express their feelings and brings emotions to the surface.
 It can be used for a wide variety of issues, including:

-It can help family members improve communication, understand and handle specific family situations (such as death, serious physical or mental illness, or child or adolescent issues), and solve family and relationship problems.
+It can help family members improve communication, understand and handle specific family situations (such as death, serious physical or mental illness, or child or adolescent issues), and solve family and relationships problems.

 • It may include multiple sessions to deal with many different issues.